ConvertKit vs GetResponse

 GetResponse

-All-in-one marketing automation platform offering email, landing pages, webinars, CRM, and SMS capabilities.
-Built for entrepreneurs and small businesses seeking comprehensive marketing tools.
+All-in-one marketing automation platform with email, SMS, landing pages, webinars, CRM, and e-commerce features.
+Designed for small businesses, agencies, and online marketers seeking comprehensive automation.

 Starting Price